Income Verification - What do you need to provide?

 Overseas/International Income - 2 recent tax returns from the country of the income origination as well as any corresponding Canadian income taxes.
 If taxes are not filed in that country, a letter of employment, along with bank account history may suffice.

 As with everything else, each application is looked at on it's own merits and as such the above recommendations are a general guideline.
+Additional info may also be required after lender review.

 If you have an income situation we haven't addressed above, please give us a call at the office to discuss.